webix-hub/docs/data/api/refs/ui.pivot.md

 - api/link/ui.pivot_type_config.md - defines the layout borders
 - api/link/ui.pivot_url_config.md - the URL which the component will use to load data after its initialization
 - api/link/ui.pivot_visiblebatch_config.md - sets the batch that will be shown initially
+- api/ui.pivot_webworker_config.md - sets the path to the web worker source file
 - api/link/ui.pivot_width_config.md - sets the width of the component
 - api/ui.pivot_yscalewidth_config.md - sets the width of the first column }}